 Working as a flight attendant can have an impact on your health.
-The cabin is pressurized, the air is dry, the descent can affect your ears and your much vulnerable to viruses.
+The cabin is pressurized, the air is dry, the descent can affect your ears and you’re much more vulnerable to viruses.
 When I just started working as a flight attendant I had no clue on how to stay healthy on board.
-I think I did find a good balance in the past couple of months how to stay healthy.
+I think I did find a good balance in the past couple of months on how to stay healthy.

 I remember my first weeks of flying so well.
-I got a bit nauseous at the end of the day.
+I got a bit nauseous at the end of every day.
 The same feeling as getting sick when you’re on a boat.
 And when you’re back on solid ground, you still have the feeling that you’re moving.
 Unfortunately there is nothing you can do about it.
 You just have to suck it up and let your body get used to it.
 It took me about two weeks.

 With the air being so dry on board it is important to drink a lot.
 If your that person who already drinks 2 liters of water a day then you’re already in the safe zone.
 If you’re like me however, you have to remember to drink everytime.
 Even at home I have to remind myself to drink lots of water.
 I just find it so hard to drink when I’m not thirsty.
 When I’m working I found a way to drink at least 1.5 liters of water a day.
 On board we have 0.5 liter bottles of mineral water.
 Once I’m in my jump seat for take off I drink half the bottle.
 I save the other half for when I’m back in my jump for landing.
 I usually have an average of 3 flights a day.
 So by drinking a bottle per flight I’m drinking at least 1.5 liters of water at least a day when flying.